k-man-null/fluffy-memory/README.md

 # 5. Create an Image Bucket(Cloud Storage)
 # 5. Create a Cloud Run service connected to the github project
     You need to setup cloud build to deploy from repository
+# 6. Deploy the cloud function that compresses uploaded images and converts them to webp
+    The function compresses and deletes uncompressed images
 # 6. Create a pubsub topic for when a game ends and it needs to be drawn